Navigating Mindful Eating During the Holidays

+Mindful eating during the holidays can be a powerful way to stay connected to our needs while enjoying festive foods without guilt or restriction.
 The holidays can be a wonderful time for enjoying friends and family, but they can also bring up some stressful feelings around food.
-This time can present various challenges such as social food engagements, unwanted or unhelpful comments from others, diet culture-themed ads, etc. Many of these exposures may increase the feeling of second-guessing where you are in your intuitive eating journey.
+This time can present various challenges, such as social food engagements, unwanted or unhelpful comments from others, diet culture-themed ads, etc. Many of these exposures may increase the feeling of second-guessing where you are in your intuitive eating journey.
 Whether you’re just getting the hang of intuitive eating or are a well-seasoned professional but need a refresher, read further on.
 If you are new to intuitive eating, see how you can find peace on your plate.

 The critical piece to remember is this: we are in control of writing our narrative.
 You don’t have to go back to old habits of dieting and restricting, and this time can be challenging, so be gentle with yourself.
 One slip-up will not “undo” all you’ve learned along the way.
-That said, here are some tips for navigating the holidays.
+That said, here are some helpful strategies to navigate this season with mindfulness.

 1. Eat Consistently